bazbt3/rssupdatemasto/README.md

     "FuckModell": "#NFL #Browns #History",
     "spacebrowns": "#NFL #Browns"}
 ```
 Note: I *chose* to use this method of displaying the data within the `hashtags` file.
-(Do't bother using an `.ini` with `configparser` - configparser converts the key's text to lower case, thus never matching the `term` value for instance).
+(Don't bother using an `.ini` with `configparser` - configparser converts the key's text to lower case, thus never matching the `term` value for instance).

 ### Files the script creates:
 The code itself creates one file, which can be safely removed *while testing*, but which is necessary to create and retain a history: